The Three Guineas Trust

 Reapplication Policy

-Organizations currently holding a grant from the Trust (except holiday scheme grants) are not eligible to apply.
+Organisations currently holding a grant from the Trust (except holiday scheme grants) are not eligible to apply.
+The Access to Justice programme operates on a biennial cycle (every 2 years).
 Detailed reapplication policies for unsuccessful applicants are contained in guidance notes sent to applicants but not published publicly on the website.

 Application Success Factors